JeremiahKaren/35percent.github.io/_posts/2017-03-27-traders-charter-broken-promises.md

 ---
 layout: post
-title: "Traders Charter"
+title: Traders Charter
-subtitle: "The broken promises of regeneration"
+subtitle: The broken promises of regeneration
 published: false
 ---
 As we saw with the Heygate estate, early [regeneration promises](http://heygatewashome.org/displacement.html) made to those pushed aside are seldom fulfilled and the [consequences](http://35percent.org/2013-06-08-the-heygate-diaspora/) have been [widely documented](http://www.reuters.com/article/us-britain-london-housing-idUSKCN0SD0OV20151019).